viernes, 16 de diciembre de 1988

 will be enough to make me yours.

-It's not just passion, it's more than word:
+It is not only passion, it is more than a word:

-with the strength of a bear and tenderness of a child.
+with the strength of a bear and the tenderness of a child.

 sábado, 9 de julio de 1988